j-enk/IT2901-25-elfryd/battery-sensor/README.md

 ## Development Team

 This project is developed as part of IT2901 Information Technology Project II at NTNU.
-Our team is focused on creating a reliable IoT monitoring solution for the Elfryd boat.
+Our team is focused on creating a reliable IoT monitoring solution for the Elfryd boat:

+- Martin Vågseter Jakobsen
+- Magnus Hansen Åsheim
+- Leif Eggenfellner
+- David Salguero Spilde
+- Jonas Elvedal Hole
+- Sigve Fehn Kulsrud

 <p align="right">(<a href="#top">back to top</a>)</p>